dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 }
 ```

-The `old` function, used in specifications and ghost code, indicates that the argument (an expression) is to be evaluated in some previous heap state.
+The `old` function, used in specifications and ghost code, indicates that the argument (an expression)
-So if the argument does not depend on the heap, the `old` has no effect and is likely to lead to misunderstanding.
+is to be evaluated in some previous heap state.
+So if the argument does not depend on the heap, the `old`
-Consequently, Dafny says that it is an error to do so.
+has no effect and is likely to lead to misunderstanding.
+Consequently, Dafny warns against doing so.
-For example, it is illegal to apply `old` to a local variable; instead one should capture
+For example, it has no effect to apply `old` to a local variable; instead one should capture
 the value of the local variable in a previous state using an otherwise unused ghost variable.

 <!-- ./DafnyCore/Rewriters/InductionRewriter.cs-->

-## **_item_s given as :induction arguments must be given in the same order as in the quantifier; ignoring attribute**
+## **Warning: _item_s given as :induction arguments must be given in the same order as in the quantifier; ignoring attribute**

 <!-- %check-resolve-warn -->
 ```dafny